Active Sampling for MRI-based Sequential Decision Making: Experimental Results and Analysis

 Our \textit{Weighted Policy}, consistently demonstrates strong performance in all metrics across different sampling rates and both tasks (ACL Sprain and Thickness Loss).
-Focusing first on Table~\ref{tab:diagnostic_performance_acl}, we observe that: (i) \textit{Weighted Policy} matches the performance of \textit{Fully Sampled}, showing that careful selection of $k$-space lines avoids taking redundant and irrelevant information. (ii) The advantage of policy-based optimization in our method is clearly demonstrated as we can match the performance of \textit{Fully Sampled} with roughly $10\%$ $k$-space data across all subtasks. (iii) As expected, \textit{Policy Recon}, which optimizes reconstruction performance, underperforms our approach which optimizes for each task at hand. (iv) More importantly, our \textit{Weighted Policy}, which jointly optimizes disease detection and severity quantification, outperforms the \textit{Policy Classifier} in most cases even when used for a single subtask with fewer samples.
+Focusing first on Table~\ref{tab:diagnostic_performance_acl}, we observe that: (i) \textit{Weighted Policy} approaches the performance of \textit{Fully Sampled}, showing that careful selection of $k$-space lines avoids taking redundant and irrelevant information. (ii) The advantage of policy-based optimization in our method is clearly demonstrated as we can approach the performance of \textit{Fully Sampled} with roughly $10\%$ $k$-space data across all subtasks. (iii) As expected, \textit{Policy Recon}, although providing benchmark reconstruction performance as described in~\citep{bakker2020experimental}, underperforms our approach, which optimizes for each task at hand. (iv) More importantly, our \textit{Weighted Policy}, which jointly optimizes disease detection and severity quantification, outperforms the \textit{Policy Classifier} in most cases even when used for a single subtask with fewer samples.
 In fact, with $10\%$ sampling in disease detection ($84.20\%$ vs. $81.32\%$) and $20\%$ $k$-space sampling for severity quantification ($74.10\%$ vs. $74.08\%$), this finding is extremely important, as it answers the initially posed question.
 It demonstrates that a policy optimized for multiple objectives does not compromise diagnostic performance compared to policies optimized for a single objective.

 Similar observations hold for Cartilage Thickness Loss in Table~\ref{tab:diagnostic_performance_cart}, evidently illustrating the applicability of our methods in two settings and hence the strength of our findings.